Boosting Active Defense Persistence: A Two-Stage Defense Framework Combining Interruption and Poisoning Against Deepfake: EXPERIMENTS

 \subsection{Analysis of Defense Persistence}

-This section is dedicated to the core contribution of this work, which is to validate the persistence of our TSDF framework.
+This section is dedicated to one of the contributions of this work, which is to validate the persistence of our framework.
 We conduct a direct comparative analysis that first establishes the failure of conventional SOTA defenses against an adaptive attack.
 We then demonstrate that our framework not only withstands the same attack but also enhances its defensive capabilities, thereby proving its superior persistence.

 \paragraph{Baseline Performance under Adaptive Attack} A core motivation for this work is to address the lack of persistence in conventional active defense methods.
 To quantitatively demonstrate this vulnerability, we simulate a powerful adaptive attack scenario designed to test the limits of existing interruption-only defenses.